-BEIJING – A Chinese spacecraft carrying three astronauts docked with an orbiting module Monday, another first for the country as it strives to match American and Russian exploits in space.
+BEIJING – A Chinese spacecraft carrying three astronauts docked manually with an orbiting module on Sunday, a first for the country as it strives to match American and Russian exploits in space.

-They will spend at least 10 days in space on China's fourth manned mission, which was launched Saturday from the Jiuquan center on the edge of the Gobi desert in northern China.
+Their mission, which is expected to last at least 10 days, is China's fourth manned mission.
+Shenzhou 9 launched June 16 from the Jiuquan center on the edge of the Gobi desert in northern China.

 China is hoping to join the United States and Russia as the only countries to send independently maintained space stations into orbit.
 It is already one of just three nations to have launched manned spacecraft on their own.

 Wu said China spent 20 billion yuan (US$3.1 billion) on its space program between 1992 and 2005.
 By the time the next Shenzhou mission is completed, Beijing will have spent an additional 19 billion yuan (US$3 billion), she said.